The Key to Midnight: Plot synopsis

 Lisa Chelgrin is a US Senator's daughter.
 Her life has been erased and true past blocked.
 Her imposed, fake new identity is Joanna Rand.
 A detective, Alex Hunter, is hired to track Lisa down, but he finds nothing.
 Years later, during a vacation in Kyoto, Japan, he views a lounge act in which Lisa Chelgrin performs.
 Her name is different than it was before, and she is older, now working as the nightclub owner and singer.
 Nevertheless, the detective knows it is she.
 He sends for his dead-case file, and his privately employed messenger is almost killed delivering it.
 Someone is watching him and Lisa.

-At the same time, a person known as The Doctor (Inamura) is trying to find a way around Lisa's memory block, and he assumes that, by removing a "password" or "pass-phrase," he can access Lisa's true memories.
+At the same time, a person known as The Doctor (Inamura) is trying to find a way around Lisa's memory block.
+He assumes that by removing a "password" or "pass-phrase," he can access Lisa's true memories.
 Under hypnosis, however, Lisa can only repeat the phrase "tension, apprehension, and dissension have begun," instead of answering the questions The Doctor asks her about her true past.
 After the first series of events, Lisa and Alex try to deal with their respective pasts so they can survive.